-When Sheaffer brought streamlining to pen design with the introduction of the Balance in 1929, it stole a march on its competitors.
+When Sheaffer brought streamlining to pen design with the introduction of the Balance at the end of 1928, it stole a march on its competitors.
 Wahl-Eversharp struck back fast, however, introducing its own streamlined model that same year.
 The new pen was part of the Personal Point line, and was called "Equi-Poised".
 Collectors now typically refer to them as "Equipoises", following the example set by Cliff Lawrence in the early 1980s.

 The original Equi-Poised, as shown in Wahl-Eversharp's general catalog #298 of 1929, looked extraordinarily Balance-like, and the description in the text even went so far as to explicitly define "Equi-Poised" as "equally balanced".
 Although "Balance" is now standard collector terminology, Sheaffer used "Balance" and "Balanced" interchangeably in contemporary advertisements.
 Both were registered trademarks, and the taper-ended Balance profile was protected by a design patent.
 It can be safely inferred that company lawyers were soon in contact.
 Exactly what ensued has been the subject of much speculation among Wahl collectors, but it seems likely that the modified version shown below was the company's attempt to stay within the law without entirely abandoning the basic design.